Featured Content Domain Mapping Support

 I was thinking of trying to get this squeezed into 1.4.10 but now I'm thinking maybe we shouldn't rush it.
 I'll release tonight so we an make sure the changes work in CBox and then Featured Content 1.0.1 can go into Commons 1.4.11?

-#12 Updated by Dominic Giglio almost 9 years ago
+#12 Updated by Dominic Giglio over 9 years ago

 I think you're correct.
 The only changes are the ability to choose the HTML element to wrap the widget title and better integration with Domain Mapping.
 The Commons already uses the appropriate title element and domain mapping isn't as much of a big deal to us as it is to the OP on the Github issue that started this.
 He runs a bunch of sites on MS and the owners of those sites aren't aware of it.
 So he really needs his links to appropriately display his customers URLs.